 Further down you'll discover Maryland's finest quality colleges and universities for Mathematics degree programs for the money.
 Maryland colleges saw 385 Mathematics students graduate with bachelor degrees in 2016.
 These grads will earn an average salary of $47,605, starting out.
 Mid-career, the average salary increases to $82,811.

 The methodology behind these rankings takes both quality and cost of the schooling into consideration.

 It is hard to find a better school than Salisbury University if you want to pursue Mathematics as a major.
-It is established in the suburban region of Salisbury, Maryland.
+Positioned in Salisbury, Maryland, Salisbury supplies a safe, suburban environment for young people.

 Every student pursuing a degree in Mathematics has to check out University of Maryland - Baltimore County.
 Math majors from University of Maryland - Baltimore County get a earnings boost of around 9.8% over the typical income of math majors.
-This school is located in the suburban region of Baltimore, Maryland, near shops and other amusement.
+Positioned in Baltimore, Maryland, UMBC provides a safe and sound, suburban experience for students.

 Towson University is a wonderful option for students pursuing a Mathematics degree.
 Towson University mathematics students make 7.2% more than the average math student.
 Prefer a large student body?
 This college has over 20,000 students on campus.

 You might want to invest in an ACT prep course before taking the test because the usual ACT score is 23.
 If you're concerned with racking up excessive student debt, you'll want to keep in mind that Towson students graduate with an average of only $27,620 in student loans.
 A virtual tour may be a good way to find out more about Towson University.